Interested in building a blockchain social media platform for bloggers?

 The cost of building a blockchain-based social network platform will vary depending on the complexity you are planning to introduce.

-How blockchain is used will also make a big difference, i.e simple integration of blockchain into a centralized application or complete reliance for the entire database and application, etc. It will also depend on the development approach that you take.
+How blockchain is used will also make a big difference, i.e. simple integration of blockchain into centralized systems or complete reliance on the entire database and application, etc. It will also depend on the development approach that you take.

 For example, to access some of the platforms, you will need to buy their tokens.
 The “Steem.io” approach is likely to be the costliest, because of the additional skills you need to have in your team.
 Your cost will also depend on the manpower resources.

 Planning to Build a Blockchain Social Media Platform?